-Sarah Fraser was promoted to Associate Director of Athletics for Compliance in July of 2012 after serving as the Assistant Athletics Director for Compliance and Student Athlete Enrichment since 2005.
+Sarah Fraser was promoted to Senior Associate Director of Athletics, Compliance in July 2015.
+Since July of 2012, she had served as Associate Director of Athletics for Compliance, moving to that role after seven years as Brown’s Assistant Athletics Director for Compliance and Student Athlete Enrichment.

-Fraser oversees all aspects of University, Ivy League and NCAA compliance efforts for Brown’s 37 varsity teams and 900 varsity athletes, including day-to-day rules education, monitoring, and policy development.
-She also serves as the sport supervisor for the women's hockey team, women’s lacrosse, men’s tennis, and men’s and women’s squash teams.
+As Senior Associate Athletic Director, Compliance Fraser oversees all aspects of University, Ivy League and NCAA compliance efforts for Brown’s 38 varsity teams and 900 varsity athletes, including rules education, monitoring, and policy development.
+She also serves as the program administrator for the men’s hockey, men’s soccer, women's hockey, women’s lacrosse, baseball, and men’s and women’s fencing teams.

-Nationally, Fraser serves on the NCAA Division I Progress Toward Degree Waivers Committee and recently finished a term on the NCAA Men’s and Women’s Ice Hockey Rules Committee.
-In addition, Fraser is a member of the USA Hockey Board of Directors, serving terms as an Athlete Director on the Executive Committee, Appeals Subcommittee, Playing Rules Committee, Legal Council, Youth Council, and Girls and Women’s Section.
+Nationally, Fraser serves as Chair of the NCAA Women's Ice Hockey Committee, is a member of the NCAA Division I Progress Toward Degree Waiver Committee and recently finished terms on the NCAA Men’s and Women’s Ice Hockey Rules Committee, the NACWAA Legislation & Governance Committee and the NAAC Education Committee.
+In addition, Fraser is on the USA Hockey Board of Directors, completing appointments as an Athlete Director on the Executive Committee, Appeals Subcommittee, Playing Rules Committee, Legal Council, Youth Council, and Girls and Women’s Section.
 She has also served as the Ivy League administrator for women’s tennis and women’s hockey, and was a member of the Ivy League Ice Hockey Concussion Committee.

-At the University level, Fraser serves on Brown’s Campus Life Advisory Board, and the Campus Life Subcommittee on Athletics and Physical Education.
-She has previously been a part of the Dean of the College/Campus Life Working Group, the Ad Hoc Committee on Athletics and Varsity Sports and the Brown University Data, Privacy, and Records Management Working Group.
+At the University level, Fraser serves on Brown’s Title IX Oversight and Advisory Board, and the Campus Life Subcommittee on Athletics and Physical Education.
+She has previously been a part of the Campus Life Advisory Board, the Dean of the College/Campus Life Working Group, the Ad Hoc Committee on Athletics and Varsity Sports and the Brown University Data, Privacy, and Records Management Working Group.
 She won a Campus Life Excellence Award in 2012.

-Prior to her promotion, Fraser had a variety of responsibilities in the area of student-athlete enrichment.
+Prior to her promotion to a program administrator, Fraser had a variety of responsibilities in the area of student-athlete enrichment.
 In that role, she managed the Captain’s Leadership Development Program, served as the advisor to the Student-Athlete Advisory Committee, and oversaw department community service initiatives and the relationship with the Vartan Gregorian School at Fox Point.
 Fraser was also the primary point person for the Senior Celebration banquet and varsity awards, NCAA Student-Athlete Affairs initiatives, and the student-athlete handbook.

-Fraser is originally from Keweenaw Bay, Michigan.
-She and her husband Drew now reside in Cranston, Rhode Island with sons Ryan and Shane.
+Fraser is originally from Keweenaw Bay, Mich.
+She and her husband Drew now reside in Cranston, R.I., with sons Ryan and Shane.